-Derivative variables (oxygen, descent rate, and acceleration) are computed by looking at data centered around the current data point with a time span equal to the user-input time window size and using a linear regression to determine the slope.
+In Derive, derivative variables (oxygen, descent rate, and acceleration) are computed by looking at data centered around the current data point with a time span equal to the user-input time window size and using a linear regression to determine the slope.
+This differs from how the calculation is done in SEASAVE and Data Conversion, which compute the derivative looking backward in time, since they share common code and SEASAVE cannot use future values while acquiring data in real-time.